Admiral Lord Nelson School is proud to be a Gold level Rights Respecting School!

-Over the past few years we have worked really hard as a school to become a Level 2 school and in November we were the FIRST SCHOOL IN PORTSMOUTH to be awarded the prestigous Level 2 Rights Respecting School Award.
+Over the years we have worked really hard as a school to become a GOLD Rights Respecting School and in November 2020 we were the FIRST SCHOOL IN PORTSMOUTH to be awarded the prestigous GOLD Rights Respecting School Award for the second time in a row.
 This means we have moved our curriculum forward and now have articles linked to our lessons, Personal Development Days and the UNCRC is made explicit to all members of our school community through our displays, assemblies and events.

 At the heart of Admiral Lord Nelson School is the UNCRC.

 There are 42 rights that are directly relevant to ALL children.
 They are born with them.
 EVERY CHILD HAS THEM!

 You can download your own copy of the UNCRC right here, so that YOU know them too.
 Do you?

 Our school community has devised our own ALNS Charter in which we have selected the articles relevant to us that we all strive to uphold every day through respectful and responsible behaviour at the heart of this remains the UNCRC.